 Even within neuroscience, how the brain works is simply not neurons, neural circuits, or a population of neuronsbecause if a cluster of neurons mechanizes a function, what exactly is the cluster doing that another cluster is not?

 If it is stated that it is yet to be understood, then what theory of neural circuit has expressed why a [neurons] group specializes in a function?
-Neurons do not like changing, so to speak, they are close to solid [physical] forms, so it is unlikely that they are getting shaped in one direction that would indicate why they interpret a smell differently from the next, or a smell from a sound.
-Simply, neurons do not have direct anatomic changes to ensure a function, in contrast to another function.
+Neurons are not like changing.
+Neurons are close to solid [physical] forms, so it is unlikely that they are getting shaped in one direction that would indicate why they interpret a smell differently from the next, or a smell from a sound.
+Simply, neurons are not having direct anatomic changes to ensure a function, in contrast to another function.
 Even with synapses, when strong or weak, what must be definitive in every synapse?

 Assuming the philosophy of mind had looked closely at clusters of neurons in the last century to base many of its takes, maybe it would have been ahead of science.
 So far, philosophy of mind is no longer ahead of neuroscience and may not even be much linked anymore, since the philosophy chooses what it wants but the science is vacant for an advance within the cranium.